top of page

 Ethan Shorey copy.jpg

-Sarah Francis has been the editor of Rhode Island Monthly since 2005.
-During that time, she’s edited profiles on Patrick Kennedy and Jack Reed, as well as the annual Best of Rhode Island issue.
+Sarah Francis is the retired editor of Rhode Island Monthly.
+She edited profiles on Patrick Kennedy and Jack Reed, as well as the annual Best of Rhode Island issue.

-She’s also written for RIM about Providence’s police horses, car theft in Rhode Island, a URI bug expert, and how to make sushi.
-Sarah’s an alum of Philadephia magazine, where she once worked as a copy editor, and has been a freelance writer for Woman’s Day and Cosmopolitan (but not the sex stories, she points out).
+She’s also wrote for RIM about Providence’s police horses, car theft in Rhode Island, a URI bug expert, and how to make sushi.
+She's an alum of Philadelphia Magazine, where she once worked as a copy editor, and has been a freelance writer for Woman’s Day and Cosmopolitan.

 Prior to that, she wrote obituaries for a small daily newspaper in Pennsylvania; she says it was “deadly.”